Quincy Co-op: 25 Years, New Home

 We repeated our tactics of using food, beverages and kind words throughout the building project; a little of each went a long way.
 In addition, everyone was jumping at the opportunity to participate in such a positive addition to our community.

 We designed the store with a raised ceiling, open beam entry, showing the beautiful, previously unexposed truss structure.
 We were also blessed with the existing gorgeous maple flooring.
+The interior of the building was designed to include a 650 sq. ft. kitchen/bakery (Quincy hasn't had a bakery in several years).
+The retail space is 2,300 square, leaving 1,250 feet for back room and offices.

 We decided to lease the kitchen/bakery area to a couple with years of experience.
 Jim and Lynn Dow had operated Lotus Bakery in Santa Rosa for twenty years before moving to Quincy for a different life.
 As luck would have it, we had room for them.